 Samuel is a member of several professional organizations including the Law Society of Kenya, the New York State Bar Association, the Chartered Institute of Arbitrators (UK), and the East African Law Society (EALS), where he serves as a member of the Rule of Law Committee.
 He is proficient in English, Swahili, and Kamba.

-Kadidiatou Tarpaka is an associate at the Preclusion Project and is completing her doctorate in international economic law.
-Her thesis focuses on economic coercion in international treaty law, in particular Article 52 of the Vienna Convention on the Law of Treaties.
-Before joining the Preclusion Project, Kadidiatou worked for Lawyers Without Borders/Canada as legal advisor on sexual and reproductive rights and for the International Alliance for Equality and Diversity as regional coordinator for West Africa.
-Kadidiatou has also taught international, administrative and constitutional law in Burkina Faso.
+Dr. Kadidiatou Tarpaka is a legal and policy advisor at the Preclusion Project and holds a PhD in international economic law.
+Her doctoral research focused on economic coercion in international Law, particularly Article 52 of the Vienna Convention on the Law of Treaties.
+Before joining the Preclusion Project, Kadidiatou worked for Lawyers Without Borders/Canada as a legal advisor on sexual and reproductive rights, and for the International Alliance for Equality and Diversity as regional coordinator for West Africa.
+She has also taught international, administrative, and constitutional law in Burkina Faso.

-When she is not working in organisations, Kadidiatou devotes herself to her passion as a feminist researcher in the fields of gender equality, SRHR, and the human rights of people from diverse sexual and gender backgrounds.
-Kadidiatou has already conducted a dozen research projects on SRHR issues, particularly for women and people from diverse sexual and gender backgrounds in Africa, notably in West and Central Africa.
+When she is not working with organisations, Kadidiatou devotes herself to her passion as a feminist researcher in the fields of gender equality, SRHR, and the human rights of people from diverse sexual and gender backgrounds.
+She has led more than a dozen research projects across West and Central Africa, focusing on feminist and queer issues, including LBQ leadership, anti-gender campaigns, mental health, and access to rights.

-Kadidiatou continues her intersectional struggle for the ‘depoliticisation of the intimate’ within a number of African feminist associations.
-She enjoys collaborating with feminist, anti-colonial and anti-capitalist individuals and organisations.
+Kadidiatou continues her intersectional struggle for the ‘depoliticisation of the intimate’ within African feminist movements.
+She enjoys collaborating with feminist, anti-colonial, and anti-capitalist individuals and organisations.

 Kadidiatou likes very spicy food and doesn't like waking up to rooster crow.
 She is proficient in Bambara, Mooré, French, and English.